BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: BARThez

 \subsection{Training details}

-We pretrain BARTHez on 128 NVidia V100 GPUs.
-We fix the batch size to 6000 tokens per GPU and the update frequency to 2, which gives a total batch size of roughly 22k documents per update.
-We use the Adam optimizer \cite{kingma2014adam} with $\epsilon=10^{-6}$, $\beta_1=0.9$, and $\beta_2=0.999$, with a learning rate starting from $6.10^{-4}$ and decreasing linearly as a function of the training step.
-We use a warm up of 6\% of the total number of training steps.
-The pretraining lasts for approximately 60 hours, which allows for 20 passes over the whole corpus.
-In the first 12 epochs, we fix the dropout to 0.1, for epochs 12 to 16 we decrease it to 0.05, and finally set it to zero for epochs 16 to 20.
-All experiments are carried out using Fairseq \cite{ott2019fairseq}.
+We pretrained BARThez on 128 NVidia V100 GPUs.
+We fixed the batch size to 6000 tokens per GPU and the update frequency to 2, which gave a total number of roughly 22k documents per update.
+We used the Adam optimizer \cite{kingma2014adam} with $\epsilon=10^{-6}$, $\beta_1=0.9$, and $\beta_2=0.999$, with a learning rate starting from $6.10^{-4}$ and decreasing linearly as a function of the training step.
+We used a warm up of 6\% of the total number of training steps.
+Pretraining lasted for approximately 60 hours, allowing for 20 passes over the whole corpus.
+In the first 12 epochs, we fixed the dropout to 0.1, for epochs 12 to 16 we decreased it to 0.05, and finally we set it to zero for epochs 16 to 20.
+All experiments were carried out using the \texttt{Fairseq} library \cite{ott2019fairseq}.